Novak Djokovic defeats Karen Khachanov to reach French Open quarterfinals - Local News 8

 The result means that, apart from his default at the US Open earlier this month, Djokovic continues his unbeaten run in 2020 as he chases an 18th grand slam title.

-Victory over world No. 16 Khachanov — an opponent who beat him in the 2018 Paris Masters final — hands Djokovic a meeting with either Pablo Carreno Busta or Daniel Altmaier in the final eight.
+Victory over world No. 16 Khachanov — an opponent who beat him in the 2018 Paris Masters final — hands Djokovic a meeting with Pablo Carreno Busta, who defeated Daniel Altmaier 6-2 7-5 6-2 on Monday.

+“Carreno Busta is someone that is obviously very solid,” Djokovic said of his quarterfinal opponent.

+“I think he actually improved his game in the last 12, 15 months on all the surfaces.
+I mean, playing semifinals in (the) US Open proves it.

 Both players were pre-tournament favorites and appear to be on a collision course to face off in the final after Nadal reached the quarters on Sunday.
 The Spaniard is also yet to drop a set at this year’s French Open.